Britain is going to leave the EU by October 31 - Gove says

 Gove said the risk of leaving without a deal had grown.

-“We, if we had our victory yesterday, would have been on a clear flight path toward a deal,” he said.
+“We, if we had had our victory yesterday, would have been on a clear flight path towards a deal,” he said.
 “Now, as a result of that vote, we cannot guarantee any extension will be granted.”

 The president of the European Council Donald Tusk said he would consult EU leaders before responding to Johnson’s letter.
 However, it was unlikely that the EU’s 27 remaining member states would refuse Britain’s delay request.